ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 3. Select your pricing plan.
 There is a free option that you can use for this tutorial.
 4. Click **Create**.

 ## Step 4.
-Create a DevOps toolchain
+Select a deployment target and configure continuous delivery
 {: #toolchain-bff}

+When you select a deployment target, a DevOps toolchain is automatically created for your app.
+The toolchain includes a Delivery Pipeline that indicates your app’s deployment status.
+The new app that is generated is pushed to a GitLab repo that is part of the toolchain.

-Enabling a toolchain creates a team-based development environment for your app.
+Enabling a DevOps toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
-You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
+You also have access to a dedicated GitLab environment and a continuous delivery pipeline.
 They're customized to the deployment target that you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

 All toolchains that are created from an {{site.data.keyword.cloud_notm}} Developer dashboard are configured for automatic deployment.
 {: note}

+To select your deployment target and configure continuous delivery, complete these steps:

-1. On the **App details** page, click **Configure continuous delivery**.
+1. On the App details page, click **Configure continuous delivery**.
 2. Select a deployment target.
 Set up your deployment target according to the instructions for the target that you select:
-  * **Deploy to [IBM Kubernetes Service](/docs/containers?topic=containers-getting-started)**.
+  * **Deploy to [IBM Kubernetes Service](/docs/containers?topic=containers-app)**.
 This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.
   * **Deploy to Cloud Foundry**.
 This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
-If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-about)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public?topic=cloud-foundry-public-deployingapps)** or **[Enterprise Environment](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
-  * **Deploy to a [Virtual Server](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers)**.
+  * **Deploy to a Virtual Server**.
 This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.

+After you select and configure the deployment target, the App details page indicates that continuous delivery is configured.
+You can view the repo that contains the source code for your app by clicking **View repo**.

 For more information about deploying your app, see [Deploying apps](/docs/apps?topic=creating-apps-deploying-apps).